 It’s the best place to stay in Cork if you’re traveling on a budget, as the accommodation prices reflect its location.
 In saying that, the size of Cork still means that within a 10-15 minute walk, you’re smack in the centre of town anyway.

 Saint Luke’s is home to a very cool church too.
 Oxymoron, you say?
 Not quite.
 Live at St. Luke’s is a range of concerts that utilize the acoustics of the building to put on soaring performances.
 Largely sold out months in advance, shows include pop, rock, and country groups.
 You can even BYO beverage, as long as it’s not in glass.
 Now that’s unique!

 Best Private Room in St Luke’s: Room in a Victorian Terraced House

-If a hostel doesn’t quite cut it, then check out this Cork Airbnb.
+If a hostel doesn’t quite cut it, then check out this vacation rental in Cork.
 The private room is cosy and is situated in a charming Victorian house.
 Breakfast is provided by the host each morning, and guests have access to the shared kitchen.
 There are bus stops right outside which will get you into the city centre in minutes.

 Best Hostel in St Luke’s: Sheilas Cork Hostel

 Sheilas Cork Hostel is close to bars, cafes and restaurants.
 It’s also within walking distance of all the top attractions including The English Market, Cork City Gao,l and Shandon Steeple.
 Dorms and private rooms are available.

 Best Hotel in St Luke’s: The Dean Cork

 Nestled between St Luke’s and the Victorian Quarter, The Dean offers stylish and comfortable accommodation.
 Rooms are decorated in a rustic and industrial style, and each comes with a private bathroom and flat-screen TV.
 There are wellness facilities on-site, as well as a fantastic restaurant and bar.